Fintan-contents/nablarch-system-development-guide/en/Sample_Project/README.md

 - Screen and API server operate 24/7
 - Stoppage is allowed for resident batches when a failure occurs.
 However, the situation needs to be detected as an alert.
+- Temporary suspension of part or all of the service for maintenance shall be possible by agreement with Company A.

 ### Security requirements